LeshaTat/passdapp/README.md

     Sign this transaction with the *prepareLSig* that checks the app id is correct, and the first argument is indeed the keyword "prepare" (of course, one should also check fee amount, etc.).

-3. Check if the *confirm* transaction's identifier is stored in the local state "mark" of the PassDApp smart contract.
+3. Check if the *confirm* transaction's identifier is stored in the local state **mark** of the PassDApp smart contract.
 If it is not, then send cancel transaction (see below) and return to step 1.
 If the identifier is correct, proceed further.

     Sign transactions in the group (*tx*, *confirm*) with *confirmLSig* and *confirmTxnLSig*, respectively.
 Send the group to the ledger.